wp-plugins/frontier-post/readme.txt

 * You can copy the forms located in the forms directory of the plugin to your theme
  * create a subdirectory in you theme (or child theme) folder: /plugins/frontier-post/ - Example: wordpress/wp-content/themes/twentytwelve/plugins/frontier-post/
 * The custom templates is quite easy (example below is if you installed wp in the root):
- * Navigate to ./wp-content/plugins/frontier-post/forms
+ * Navigate to ./wp-content/plugins/frontier-post/examples
- * Copy frontier_form.php and frontier_list.php
+ * Copy example files
  * Navigate to ./wp.content/themes/[your active theme]/
  * check if ./wp.content/themes/[your active theme]/plugins/frontier-post/ exists, if not create it
- * Paste the 2 files to ./wp.content/themes/[your active theme]/plugins/frontier-post/
+ * Paste the files to ./wp.content/themes/[your active theme]/plugins/frontier-post/

-Now you can edit the 2 files to match your formatting requirements Be aware that the template files will be deleted on theme upgrade, so make sure you have a copy, or use a child theme
+ * edit the files

+Be aware that the template files will be deleted on theme upgrade, so make sure you have a copy, or use a child theme